360MediaDirect/dynamodb-locks/README.md

 ## License

-Panache Locks is Copyright 360 Media Direct and is not licensed for external use, public or private, commercially or otherwise.
+DynamoDB Locks is Copyright 360 Media Direct and is not licensed for external use, public or private, commercially or otherwise.